DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 - [x]  To avoid mass fund withdrawals during shortfall events
 - [x]  To ensure that there is liquidity of Aave tokens in the ecosystem
-- [ ]  To validate whether a withdraw is done by the correct user
+- [ ]  To validate whether a withdrawl is done by the correct user
 - [ ]  To avoid traffic on the blockchain